 With ongoing advancements in visual technology, businesses are constantly looking for new and innovative methods to promote their brand, create engaging experiences, and enhance the overall experience of stakeholders.
 However, due to advancements in smart phone technology, augmented reality (AR) is now becoming more accessible than ever to the public, allowing many businesses to develop immersive and captivating content.
-One industry that has greatly benefitted from utilising AR is the healthcare industry, which has now begun to use this innovative technology in the training and education of medical professionals, as well as the treatment of patients.
+One industry that has greatly benefitted from utilising augmented reality is the healthcare industry, which has now begun to use this innovative technology in the training and education of medical professionals, as well as the treatment of patients.

 In this blog, we will explore the applications of AR within the healthcare industry and discuss what benefits this innovative visual technology can bring to stakeholders.

 But before we dive in and explain the potential applications of AR, we should probably give a brief explanation as to what AR technology is!

 So, what is Augmented Reality?

 In short, augmented reality (AR) is a technology that blends real-world elements with virtual ones.
 By using a virtual headset, or smart phone device, AR uses cameras and sensor technology to superimpose digital information (such as sounds, images and text) on top of the real world we see.

 At first, this may sound similar to Virtual Reality (VR), however, whilst VR replaces everything you can visually see in the real world with a computer-generated environment, AR allows us to bring the most useful information from the digital realm into our own visual perception of the environment around us and enhance this further with additional information.

 With advancements in smart phone and camera technology, AR has now become incredibly easy to access for everybody and has subsequently allowed many businesses to develop immersive and captivating virtual content.